Dan Howdle December 2nd, 2024

 As alluded to further up the page, on the one hand there may be very good reasons why you're not currently considering a Sky broadband and TV bundle that includes Sky Stream – not least of which if you're mid-contract with another broadband provider, making switching to Sky economically dim-witted.

 If that's the situation you find yourself in, you can skip this section.
-We're absolutely not going to attempt to talk you into leaving a contract that's stil running.
+We're absolutely not going to attempt to talk you into leaving a contract that's still running.
 It never makes sense.
-However, if you're out of contract and your primary reason for wanting to go for a Sky Stream-only deal rather than a Sky bundle, we've put together this custom price comparison for you perusal.
-It shows the cost of a typical fibre broadband deal plus a Sky Stream subscription versus simply taking out the equivalent bundle with Sky.

 It is a huge advantage to Sky Stream as a service that you can sign up without having to suscribe to any other services.
 You just need a broadband connection of 25Mbps or greater.
 You don't need a satellite dish.
 Likewise that you can get Sky Stream without and contract, and indeed that you can be up and running with it the next day after signing up.
 These facets represent the removal of important barriers that previously existed when it came to getting Sky TV.

-On the other hand, as you can see from the table further up the page, it can be a lot more expensive to get Sky Stream while getting your broadband from another provider.
+On the other hand it can be a lot more expensive to get Sky Stream while getting your broadband from another provider.
 BT, for example, at the time of writing, was asking for the same monthly subscription fee for its Fibre 2 broadband on its own than Sky was asking for a similar-speed package that includes Sky Stream and Netflix.
 Get a bundle if you can, and if you can't, get Sky Stream anyway.